anshagarwal012/anshagarwal012/README.md

 <h1 align="center">Hi 👋, I'm Ansh</h1>
-<h3 align="center">👋 Hi there!
+<p align="center">👋 Hi there!
 I'm Ansh, a software enthusiast with a passion for crafting elegant code and solving intricate puzzles.
 My coding journey began 2018, and I've been on a relentless quest for knowledge ever since.

 🚀 I specialize in Wordpress, Laravel, Core PHP & Python, and I thrive on pushing the boundaries of what's possible in these fields.
 I love learning about new technologies and applying them to real-world problems.